Traversio

 Public-Key Authentication

-Ed25519, RSA, and ECDSA public-key authentication, including raw-key, OpenSSH key-loading, and OpenSSH key-generation paths.
+Ed25519, RSA, and ECDSA public-key authentication, including raw-key, OpenSSH key-loading, SSH agent, and OpenSSH key-generation paths.

 Public-Key Methods